-BACK COVER: A float ribbon bridge system from the Army Prepositioned Stocks-2 worksite in Zutendaal, Belgium, is used by U.S., Polish, French and Swedish military forces to cross the Vistula River between Ryki and Kozienice, Poland, during DEFENDER-Europe 22.
+BACK COVER: A float ribbon bridge system from the Army Prepositioned Stocks-2 worksite in Zutendaal, Belgium, is used by U.S., Polish, French and Swedish military forces to cross the Vistula River during DEFENDER-Europe 22, May 13.
 The float bridge is part of the 405th Army Field Support Brigade's APS-2 program.
-(U.S. Army photo by Michał Czornij)
+This was the first time a float bridge system from the Zutendaal APS-2 site was transported to Poland and used during a DEFENDER-Europe exercise.
+(Photo by Michał Czornij)

-s the Army's materiel integrator for six decades, U.S. Army Materiel Command (AMC) delivers precision sustainment and materiel readiness to an expeditionary global force from the Joint Strategic Support Area to the tactical point of contact across the spectrum of conflict in support of the Joint Force.
+A sthe Army's materiel integrator for six decades, U.S. Army Materiel Command (AMC) delivers precision sustainment and materiel readiness to an expeditionary global force from the Joint Strategic Support Area to the tactical point of contact across the spectrum of conflict in support of the Joint Force.